ansys/ansys-tools-local-product-launcher/README.rst

 For users
 ^^^^^^^^^

-In order to install Pyutilities local_instancemanager_server, make sure you have the latest version of `pip`_.
+In order to install the Ansys Local Product Launcher, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash